I’m Ann Thariani and I really love to cook. (And eat, but they sort of go hand in hand, don’t they?)

 In 1998, I found a Peach Muffin recipe from Stephenson’s Apple Farms in Kansas City that I thought was lost forever.
 I never wanted to lose it again, so I bought a little brown notebook in which to keep it and all the others that were too good to lose, and titled it “Good Recipes and Random Thoughts.”

 Along with the recipes, I kept notes about when and where I’d made them and often where I’d found them.
 I noted down birthdays, holidays and even the weather.
-There is a recipe for Irish Soda Bread from 1999 on which I noted “From the Internet!” because I was so proud of myself for finding a recipe online!
+There is a recipe for Irish Soda Bread from 1999 on which I noted “From the Internet!” because I couldn’t believe I was able to find a recipe online!

 Ultimately in our family – the highest praise for any dish has always been “that’s one for the book, Mom” and I wanted to share these recipes and memories with my kids and the people who have asked for them over the years.
 These are the recipes we’ve loved.
 I hope you will enjoy them, too.